Sebagabones/reallymahoosivelygay/README.md

 This is deployed using Capistrano, with apache proxying to node

-Note to self, the emacs files in this repo are place holders, the most up to date versions are added on deployment
+Note to self, the emacs files in this repo are place holders, the most up to date versions are added on deployment.